thoth-station/adviser/docs/source/security.rst

 Information about vulnerabilities in container images is automatically aggregated by Thoth's background data aggregation logic for container images provided by Thoth team.
-By using these container images, users get fine-grained control on vulnerabilities present also on container image level.
+By using these container images, users get fine-grained control on vulnerabilities present on the container image level in addition to their software stacks.

 Using security advises in OpenShift S2I
 #######################################